toyoshim/JVSMonitor/README.md

 ## Schematics
 ![Schematics](schematics.png)

-J3 and J2 are pass-through JVS connectors.
-D+ signal should be monitored by the STM32 to dump protocols.
+- J3 and J2 are pass-through JVS connectors.
+- D+ signal should be monitored by the STM32 to dump protocols.
-J1 is a standard USB connector to connect with PC.
+- J1 is a standard USB connector to connect with PC.
 It will be used to write firmware, or to be a USB serial peripheral.
-Sniffed data should be dumped via the USB serial port, thus PC decode them to show in the wireshark porotocol analyzer.
+- Sniffed data should be dumped via the USB serial port, thus PC decodes them to show in the wireshark porotocol analyzer.
-AMS1117-3.3 can be replaced with any other components to generate 3.3V.
+- AMS1117-3.3 can be replaced with any other components to generate 3.3V.

 ## Firmware
 Prebuilt firmware for the STM32F042K6T6 is submitted in the Release/ directory.